vacanza/holidays/CONTRIBUTING.rst

 ------

-When contributing with fixes and new features, please start forking/branching from the `beta branch`_ to work on the latest code and reduce merging issues.
+When contributing with fixes and new features, please start forking/branching from the `dev branch`_ to work on the latest code and reduce merging issues.
 If you add/change holiday official dates or names you must include references to all sources (government sites, archived web pages, wiki pages, etc) you've used while working on this PR.
 Contributed PRs_ are required to include valid test